MicroStrategy/rest-api-playground/CONTRIBUTING.md

 - The title of the folder should be in "Title Case".
 "This is an Example".
 - Each folder under the collection should have a description describing the contents under it.
-- Folders can have folders nested within it
+- Folders can have folders nested within it.
 - If the folder is based on an existing page in API docs try to structure it similar to the docs.
-Though you can simplify workflows if they feel redundant
+Though you can simplify workflows if they feel redundant.
 - You can set variables in the pre-request script if it applies to everything in folder.

 ### APIs